anmoldhama/javascript_learnings/react_interview_questions.md

            useState() : used to create and manage the state.
            ,useEffect(): used to manage the side effects inside the functional components ,useCallback(): used to prevent the re-rendering of a functions.
-           ,useRef(): used to prevent the re-rendering of a variable , useMemo(): used to prvent the complex calculations by memoizing them only triggered on the dependency array.
+           ,useRef(): used to prevent the re-rendering of a variable. useMemo(): used to prvent the complex calculations by memoizing them only triggered on the dependency array.
             , useContext(): use to get the context of the global state.
             , useReducer() : use to create and manage the complex states.